 The value of multi-family properties is based primarily on their income potential.
 They aren’t subject to fads and tastes when it comes to price and value.
 So most of the time, they are capable of providing solid growth in long-term value.

 Now, let’s examine a few of the cons:

 GREATER INITIAL EXPENSE

-Multi-family properties will take up a lot more your time.
-More tenants mean more maintenance and more repairs to make, which all takes more of your landlord time.
+Multi-family investments will take up a lot more of your time.
+More tenants mean more maintenance and more repairs to make, which all takes more of your landlord’s time.

 MORE EXPERIENCED COMPETITION

 While multi-family properties have less competition, that competition is typically more experienced – that is, investors who are pretty savvy because they’ve been in the game for a long time.
 And that means you’ll be up against more experienced competition when it comes to buying and getting tenants.

 Owing to the lower demand, multi-family properties are fewer and with less availability than single-family properties.
 So you will have fewer options and will have to put in a lot more work to find potential properties.

 Landlords are already saddled with a host of regulations and that regulatory burden only increases with multi-family properties.
 So if you plan to get into buying multi-family assets in Cleveland, you need to do your homework on these laws and stricter regulations.

 Multi-family homes can be highly profitable, as well as easier to manage and with less risk.
 But is buying multi-family in Cleveland right for you and your real estate investing business?
 To make that determination you need to do your research, think about your business model, and look at long-term goals.
 It’s also a good idea to consult your local real estate agent who has a good handle on the rental market.
 Discover how our agents can assist you in making the right decision and buying multi-family assets.